alexweissman/bootsole/README.md

         'choices' => :array of options.  'toggle', 'select', 'select2', and 'radioGroup' types only.:
         'on' => :label for switches when they are turned on.  'switch' type only.:
         'off' => :label for switches when they are turned off.  'switch' type only.:
+        'time_start' => :a string representing the first time option ('selectTime' only):
+        'time_end' => :a string representing the last time option ('selectTime' only):
+        'time_increment' => :a string representing the increment between time options ('selectTime' only):
         ],
     'field2' => ...